Primary cutaneous diffuse large cell b-cell lymphoma leg type C83.3

 This section has been translated automatically.

 Unknown.
-Associations with EBV infections have been described.
-Especially the constellation of chronic EBV infection and MTX therapy seems to be associated with the development of this lymphoma type.
-Connections between long-term MTX-therapy and associated B-cell lymphomas are known.
+Connections with EBV infections have been described.
+In particular, the constellation of chronic EBV infection and MTX therapy appears to be associated with the development of this type of lymphoma.
+Connections between long-term MTX therapy and associated B-cell lymphomas are known.

 At the molecular level, numerous aberrations have been identified that explain cell hyperproliferation and cell death resistance.
-These are mainly located in the p21 region of chromosome 9.
-These include deletions of the CDKN2A gene (cyclic-dependent kinase inhibitor 2A), which leads to increased cell proliferation.
-The translocation t(q24/q32), which is detectable in Burkitt's lymphoma, is also present in this type of lymphoma.
-Furthermore, point mutations in the MYD88 gene are detectable which could explain cell death resistance of the malignant cell population.
+These are mainly localized in the p21 region of chromosome 9.
+These include deletions of the CDKN2A gene (cyclic-dependent kinase inhibitor 2A), which lead to increased cell proliferation.
+The translocalization t(q24/q32) detectable in Burkitt's lymphoma is also detectable in this type of lymphoma.
+Furthermore, point mutations in the MYD88 gene are detectable, which could explain the cell death resistance of the malignant cell population.

 Manifestation